 - freshly ground black pepper to taste

-- 3 tbsp milk I use whole milk
+- 3 Tablespoon milk I use whole milk

 - Mince the onion.

-- Use a medium size pan and turn to medium heat.
-Add oil (I use sesame oil) and add onion.
+- Use a pan and turn to medium heat.
+Add oil (I use sesame oil) and add minced onion.
 Stir and cook until the onion turns a little clear.

 - Add ground chicken.
 Cook until the color changes.